 There must be no positioning (sitting or driving through) of heavy machinery unless this is on an existing hard surface (concrete or paved) or temporary hard surface - see (f) below.

 The temporary hard surface methodology must be accepted in writing by a qualified arborist or the council’s engineer.
-It must be constructed by laying Geotech matting on the surface, 100mm weed free mulch or similar soft material on a hard surface placed on the soft material, i.e. sheets of plyboard
+It must be constructed by laying Geotech matting on the surface, 100mm weed free mulch or similar soft material on a hard surface placed on the soft material, i.e. sheets of plyboard or swamp mats.

-All roots that are severed must be pruned cleanly back to the surface of the excavation using sharp handsaw secateurs.
+All roots that are severed must be pruned cleanly back to the surface of the excavation face nearest to the tree, using a sharp handsaw, loppers or secateurs.
 All exposed or severed roots must be kept damp (using hessian cloth or similar) until the excavated area is backfilled.

 No damage to the trunk and above ground parts of any tree that is to be retained are to occur.
+If damage does occur, the Council arborist is to be advised immediately

 Any pruning required to facilitate the works to retained trees must be undertaken by the arborist.